 The Company's information technology systems provide critical data connectivity, information and services for internal and external users.
 These interactions include, but are not limited to, ordering and managing materials from suppliers, inventory management, shipping products to customers, processing transactions, summarizing and reporting results of operations, complying with regulatory, legal or tax requirements, and other processes necessary to manage the business.
+Our computer systems face the threat of unauthorized access, computer hackers, computer viruses, malicious code, organized cyber attacks and other security problems and system disruptions.

-The Company has put in place business continuity plans for its critical systems.
-However, if the Company's information technology systems are damaged, or cease to function properly due to any number of causes, such as catastrophic events, power outages or security breaches, and the Company's business continuity plans do not effectively compensate on a timely basis, the Company may suffer interruptions in its operations, which may adversely impact the Company's revenues and operating results.
+The Company has put in place business continuity plans and security precautions for its critical systems, including the recently completed back-up data center.
+However, if the Company's information technology systems are damaged, or cease to function properly due to any number of causes, such as catastrophic events, power outages or security breaches resulting in unauthorized access, and the Company's business continuity plans and security precautions do not effectively compensate on a timely basis, the Company may suffer interruptions in its operations or the misappropriation of proprietary information, which may adversely impact the Company's revenues and operating results.